RamiAlkhateeb/Simple_Banking_System/README.md

 # Simple_Banking_System

-implemention of a simple banking system that only supports the deposit and withdrawal of money.
+Implemention of a simple banking system that only supports the deposit and withdrawal of money.
 Initially, there are n bank accounts, the ith of which has money[i] money on the balance, and there is a service IBankService supporting three operations:

 ``` C#
 public interface IBankingService